Elimination of angular dependency in the quantum three-body problem made easy: Preliminaries

-We have demonstrated in the previous Section that $\psi_{l}^{L\uppi}(r_{1},r_{2},r_{12})$ are independent of the quantum number $M$.
-Consequently, the derivation of the reduced Schr\"{o}dinger's equations (RSEs) for the partial wave coefficients $\psi_{l}^{L\uppi}(r_{1},r_{2},r_{12})$ can be performed for an arbitrary $M$, always leading to the same set of RSEs.
-It turns out that the choice $M\!=\!L$ (or $M\!=\!-L$) simplifies considerably the analytical form of MBHs and makes the RSEs derivation significantly simpler.
-All the following considerations presented in the remainder of this paper use the choice of $M\!=\!L$.
-It is advantageous for the further discussion to consider explicitly four variants of specialized MBHs with $M\!=\!L$ with slightly different properties:
+We show in the next section that the derivation of the reduced Schr\"{o}dinger equations (RSEs) for the partial wave coefficients $\psi_{l}^{L\uppi}(r_{1},r_{2},r_{12})$ can be performed for an arbitrary $M$, always yielding the same set of RSEs.
+The choice of $M=L$ considerably simplifies the an\-a\-lyt\-i\-cal form of the MBHs and, consequently, also the derivation of the RSEs.
+For the ensuing discussion, it is advantageous to explicitly consider four variants of specialized MBHs with $M=L$, each possessing slightly different properties: